WiseGamgee/SHAZAM/README.md

 floods, drought, algal blooms, and deforestation, from left to right. </em>
 </p>

+# Library Structure
+- shazam/ contains the model architecture (PyTorch Lightning), dataloading and all the helpers.
+- preprocessing/ contains a group of sequential scripts that convert the train/test images into train/val/test patches.
+- 0_config.py contains all the configuration variables, data dirs, etc.
+- 1_train.py trains the model to reconstruct 32x32 patches for a given time of year.
+- 2_validate.py re-runs the model on the full-sized training images to output the real image, reconstructed image, and anomaly heatmaps.
+- 3_test.py does the same as 2_validate.py, but on the test dataset.
+- 4_results.py generates the plots and results tables seen in the paper.

+# Quickstart (TBC)

+# Architecture

 The SHAZAM method and underlying architecture are shown in the images below - much more detail is provided in the paper.